-T1.8 With regard to the availability of services and facilities, in its evidence base for the Local Plan, Breckland Council recognises a need to ensure "Issues around rural isolation, inaccessibility to services and reliance on the private car are not exacerbated by new development."
-It is therefore necessary to take account of the lack of services and facilities in the Neighbourhood Area when considering the level and location of new development.

-T1.9 In deciding Saham Toney's position in the settlement hierarchy as defined in the Local Plan, Breckland Council considered five categories of services and facilities, as given in the list below, together with an outline of the availability of each category to residents of the Neighbourhood Area:
+- T1.10 With regard to the availability of services and facilities, in its evidence base for the Local Plan, Breckland Council recognises a need to ensure "Issues around rural isolation, inaccessibility to services and reliance on the private car are not exacerbated by new development."
+It is therefore necessary to take account of the lack of services and facilities in the Neighbourhood Area when considering the level, location and phasing of new development. - T1.11 In deciding Saham Toney's position in the settlement hierarchy as defined in the Local Plan, Breckland Council considered five categories of services and facilities, as given in the list below, together with an outline of the availability of each category to residents of the Neighbourhood Area: